 There are two scenarios, however, when it might make sense to pay a fee to use plastic, Kelly and other rewards experts say:

-1. To qualify for an introductory offer.
-If you've signed up for a rewards credit card that requires you to spend a certain amount in a short time frame to get a big bonus, paying a fee may be worth it, says Rick Ingersoll, who blogs about credit card rewards at FrugalTravelGuy.com.
+If you've signed up for a rewards credit card that requires you to spend a certain amount in a short time frame to get a big bonus, paying a fee may be worth it, says Rick Ingersoll, who has written about credit card rewards at FrugalTravelGuy.com.

 If you decide that paying a fee makes sense for you based on the benefits you'll get, here's what you need to know about each of the options: